adriannaderkacz/aderkacz/README.md

 <img src="./images/aboutme.svg">
 </div>
 <hr>
-<p align="center" font-family: 'Roboto', sans-serif;">Hi there! <i class="fa-light fa-hand-wave" style="color: #767676;"></i> I'm the one behind the screen turning caffeine <i class="fa-regular fa-cup-togo" style="color: #767676;"></i> into code <i class="fa-regular fa-code" style="color: #767676;"></i> and visions into interfaces.
-As a front-end developer with a knack for UX/UI, I delight in crafting experiences that feel like a walk in the park <i class="fa-light fa-bench-tree" style="color: #767676;"></i> — effortless, refreshing, and memorable.
-I have a soft spot for clean, functional design where simplicity reigns supreme.
-I'm passionate about the little things that make a big impact on user experience.
-When I'm not dotting 'i's and crossing 't's in my code, I'm exploring the latest design trends that tickle my creative senses <i class="fa-light fa-paintbrush-pencil" style="color: #767676;"></i>.
-Join me in celebrating the art of the user-friendly, the beauty of the intuitive, and the joy of designs that just 'click' <i class="fa-regular fa-stars" style="color: #767676;"></i>.
+<p align="center" font-family: 'Roboto', sans-serif;">Hi there!
+I’m the one behind the screen turning caffeine into design magic and visions into seamless experiences.
+As a UX/UI Designer with a knack for front-end development, I’m all about creating digital spaces that feel like a breeze — effortless, engaging, and memorable.
+With a passion for clean, user-centered design, I believe simplicity is the ultimate sophistication.
+I’m obsessed with the little details that make a big impact on the user journey.
+When I’m not perfecting pixels or streamlining flows, I’m exploring the latest trends to fuel my creativity.
+Join me in celebrating the art of the user-friendly, the beauty of the intuitive, and the joy of designs that just work.
 <br><br>
 <i class="fa-light fa-browser" style="color: #767676;"></i> My portfolio is available <a href="https://adriannaderkacz.com/">here</a>.</p>
 <br><br>